SuperTapood/Cudheart/README.md

 - [ ] fix general memory leaks (pointers not being deleted)
 - [ ] even more types for functions
 - [ ] fix whatever the fuck is happening with from vector and as matrix
-- [ ] make sure there is no undefined behavior when passing negative k (offset) to a function\
+- [ ] make sure there is no undefined behavior when passing negative k (offset) to a function
 - [ ] add built in casting for math functions
-- [ ] add documentation
 - [ ] add custom complex numbers (Ai + B)
 - [ ] add inf
 - [ ] add negInf